-We cannot assure you that the proposed Reverse Stock Split, if approved and implemented, will increase the price of our common stock or cause us to satisfy the Nasdaq continued listing requirements.
+We may need to conduct a reverse stock split to affect an increase in the price of our common stock.
+We cannot assure you that any reverse stock split, if approved and implemented, will increase the price of our common stock or cause us to satisfy the Nasdaq continued listing requirements.

-We expect that the Reverse Stock Split, if approved by our stockholders and implemented by our Board, will increase the market price of our common stock.
-However, the effect of the Reverse Stock Split on the market price of our common stock cannot be predicted with any certainty, and the history of reverse stock splits for other companies in our industry is varied, particularly since some investors may view the Reverse Stock Split negatively.
-It is possible that the per share price of our common stock after the Reverse Stock Split will not increase in the same proportion as the reduction in the number of outstanding shares of common stock following the Reverse Stock Split, and the Reverse Stock Split may not result in a per share price that would attract investors who do not trade in lower priced stocks.
+We may need to conduct a reverse stock split to increase the price of our common stock.
+We cannot assure you that any reverse stock split, if approved and implemented, will increase the market price of our common stock.
+The effect of a reverse stock split on the market price of our common stock cannot be predicted with any certainty, and the history of reverse stock splits for other companies in our industry is varied, particularly since some investors may view a reverse stock split negatively.
+It is possible that the per share price of our common stock after a reverse stock split will not increase in the same proportion as the reduction in the number of outstanding shares of common stock following a reverse stock split, and a reverse stock split may not result in a per share price that would attract investors who do not trade in lower priced stocks.
 In addition, we cannot assure you that our common stock will be more attractive to investors.
-Even if we implement the Reverse Stock Split, the market price of our common stock may decrease due to factors unrelated to the Reverse Stock Split, including our future performance.
-If we seek to effect the Reverse Stock Split and it is consummated and the trading price of our common stock declines, the percentage decline as an absolute number and as a percentage of our overall market capitalization may be greater than would occur in the absence of the Reverse Stock Split.
+Even if we implement a reverse stock split, the market price of our common stock may decrease due to factors unrelated to the reverse stock split, including our future performance.
+If we seek to effect a reverse stock split and it is consummated and the trading price of our common stock declines, the percentage decline as an absolute number and as a percentage of our overall market capitalization may be greater than would occur in the absence of the reverse stock split.

-We may not satisfy the Nasdaq continued listing requirements following the proposed Reverse Stock Split, even if it is approved and implemented.
+We may not satisfy the Nasdag continued listing requirements following a reverse stock split, even if it is approved and implemented.

-Even if the Reverse Stock Split is approved and implemented, we may not be able to regain compliance with the bid price requirement of the Nasdaq listing standards.
+Even if a reverse stock split is approved and implemented, we may not be able to regain compliance with the bid price requirement of the Nasdaq listing standards.
 If our common stock ultimately were to be delisted from Nasdaq for any reason, it could negatively impact us because it would reduce the liquidity and market price of our common stock; reduce the number of investors willing to hold or acquire our common stock; negatively impact our ability to access equity markets, issue additional securities and obtain additional financing in the future; affect our ability to provide equity incentives to our employees; and negatively impact our reputation and, as a consequence, our business.

-The proposed Reverse Stock Split, if approved and implemented, may decrease the liquidity of our common stock and result in higher transaction costs.
+A reverse stock split, if approved and implemented, may decrease the liquidity of our common stock and result in higher transaction costs.

-The liquidity of our common stock may be negatively impacted if the Reverse Stock Split is approved and implemented, given the reduced number of shares that would be outstanding after the Reverse Stock Split, particularly if the stock price does not increase as a result of the Reverse Stock Split.
-In addition, if the Reverse Stock Split is implemented, it may increase the number of our stockholders who own "odd lots" of fewer than 100 shares of common stock, which may be more difficult to sell.
+The liquidity of our common stock may be negatively impacted if a reverse stock split is approved and implemented, given the reduced number of shares that would be outstanding after the reverse stock split, particularly if the stock price does not increase as a result of the reverse stock split.
+In addition, if a reverse stock split is implemented, it may increase the number of our stockholders who own "odd lots" of fewer than 100 shares of common stock, which may be more difficult to sell.
 Brokerage commissions and other costs of transactions in odd lots are generally higher than the costs of transactions of more than 100 shares or of even multiples of 100 shares of common stock.
-Accordingly, the Reverse Stock Split may not achieve the desired results of increasing marketability of our common stock.
+Accordingly, a reverse stock split may not achieve the desired results of increasing marketability of our common stock.